CLAIRE LAMBE AND ATLANTA EKE

-Studio Artist Claire Lambe collaborates with dancer and choreographer Atlanta Eke for their new exhibition Miss Universal.
+Studio Artist Claire Lambe collaborated with dancer and choreographer Atlanta Eke for their exhibition Miss Universal.
 The artists share an interest in representations of the body: Lambe is concerned with its points of abjection; Eke's work is concerned with its transformative capacities.
-In Miss Universal, Eke and Lambe consider the body choreographed en masse.
-Lambe presents a single, large-scale photograph in collaboration with Phebe Schmidt, while Eke's contribution is the choreography of the exhibition itself — through live encounters with objects, viewers and dancers.
+In Miss Universal, Eke and Lambe considered the body choreographed en masse.
+Lambe presented a single, large-scale photograph in collaboration with Phebe Schmidt, while Eke's contribution was the choreography of the exhibition itself — through live encounters with objects, viewers and dancers.

 Choreographer/Dancer: Atlanta Eke